-George Reed – A faculty member in the School of Leadership and Education Sciences at the University of San Diego.
-Before joining the faculty in 2007 he served for 27 years as a military police officer including six as the Director of of Command and and Leadership Studies at the U.S. Army War College.
+George Reed – Associate Dean of the School of Leadership and Education Sciences at the University of San Diego.
+Before joining the faculty of the the University of San Diego in 2007 he served for 27 years as a military police officer including six as the Director of of Command and and Leadership Studies at the U.S. Army War College.

 Richard T. Schlosberg III (Emeritus) – A 23-year veteran of the communications business, he was publisher and chief executive officer of the Denver Post, publisher and chief executive officer of the Los Angeles Times, and executive vice president of The Times Mirror Company.
 Past President and CEO of the David and Lucile Packard Foundation.

 A.A.
-“Tony” Verrengia – A retired Air Force Brigadier General, Tony was a Master Navigator that served in air transport operations positions for many years.
+“Tony” Verrengia (IN MEMORIAM) – A retired Air Force Brigadier General, Tony was a Master Navigator that served in air transport operations positions for many years.

 John Whiteside – Whiteside is one of only a few military aviators to possess both Senior Command Air Force wings and aircraft carrier qualified Naval Aviator wings, in addition to having been awarded the Distinguished Flying Cross for heroism in combat during Operation Desert Storm.